-There will be a probationary period of 26 weeks, during which time there will be at least three meetings with your line manager who will review your progress and assess your suitability for the post.
-The probationary period will be extended to 36 weeks for staff who join the college between 1 June and 31 August.
+There will be a probationary period of 26 weeks, which is extended to 36 weeks for staff who join the college between 1 June and 31 August.
+During the probationary period, you will have at least 3 meetings with your line manager who will review your progress and assess your suitability for the post.
 The college reserves the right to extend the probationary period if necessary.

 All staff are entitled to regular one-to-one line management meetings with their manager at least once each term.
-You will also have an annual appraisal.
-Together with your line manager, you will assess your progress, set targets for the following year and agree any training needs you may have.
+You will also have an annual appraisal where you and your line manager will assess your progress, set targets for the following year and agree any training needs.

-Whilst you are employed by the college you should not undertake any other form of employment which may interfere or conflict with your college duties, unless you have written consent by the college.
+Whilst you are employed by the college you should not undertake any other form of employment which may interfere or conflict with your college duties, unless you have written consent from the college.

-Some staff may be required to travel between our main campus in Isleworth and the Skills Centre in Feltham.
+Some staff may be required to travel between our Isleworth campus and the Skills Centre in Feltham.
 We allow 40 minutes travel time for this, which is 30 minutes off contact time for lecturers, however, there is no contact time reduction for Curriculum Team Managers.

-The CRB are the agency who conduct criminal background checks on behalf of the college.
-If you are offered employment at the college, you will be required to have an enhanced CRB check to assess your suitability to work within an educational environment.
+The DBS [Disclosure and Barring Service] are the agency who conduct criminal background checks on behalf of the college.
+If you are offered employment at the college, you will be required to have an enhanced DBS [Disclosure and Barring Service] check to assess your suitability to work within an educational environment.